szywind/Project1_for_Getting_and_Cleaning_Data/codebook.md

 Step 5: Create a second, independent tidy data set with the average of each variable for each activity and each subject by melting, "aggregate" and casting "data4".
 The tidy data frame obtained has 180 observations and 72 variables.

 NOTE:
-- Feature variables in the tidy data frame are normalized and bounded within            [-1,1], so they have no units.
+-Feature variables in the tidy data frame are normalized and bounded within           [-1,1], so they have no units.

-- "stddev" stands for "standard deviation" and "freq" stands for "frequency"
+-"stddev" stands for "standard deviation" and "freq" stands for "frequency"

 Variables of the tidy data: